MeetJani0/ANN-Classification-Churn/README.md

 ## Overview

 Customer churn prediction is vital for businesses to retain clients and maintain revenue.
 This project utilizes a deep learning approach to classify whether a customer will exit the bank.
-The ANN model is trained on a dataset containing various customer features and their churn status.([GitHub][1], [GitHub][3])
+The ANN model is trained on a dataset containing various customer features and their churn status.

 ## Dataset